davidwong19/opdracht-1/README.md

  Amount (BTC)
  Amount (USD)

- and it will store the data in a xlsx file it will take the highest btc of that time and store it the scraping will only stop if you press stop.
+ and it will store the data in a csv file it will take the highest btc of that time and store it the scraping will only stop if you press stop.

  you can also put in a downtime in time.sleep()